michhar/michhar.github.io/_posts/2016-10-07-notebooks1-post.md

 title: Python for Data Science Goes Into the Wild
 comments: true
 description: A report back on a tutorial on Python at the Data Science Summit in Atlanta, GA, 2016.
-image:  /img/novelty.png
+cover:  /img/novelty.png
-tags:
+tags: [python, data-science, jupyter, teaching]
-    - python
-    - data-science
-    - jupyter
 ---

 I had a great time interacting with some of the most motivated people I've ever met at the **Data Science Summit** in Atlanta, GA, on September 26 and 27th.